stalker14-project/stalker-14/Content.Shared/_Stalker/AI/AI_System_Documentation.md

 -   **Responsibilities:**
     -   Manages entities possessing the `AiNpcComponent`.
     -   Subscribes to `EntitySpokeEvent` to detect nearby speech from player characters (`ActorComponent`).
-    -   Manages the conversation history for each individual AI NPC internally (using a `Dictionary<EntityUid, List<OpenRouterMessage>>`).
-History includes speaker name and UserId (CKey) for user messages.
+    -   Manages the conversation history for each AI NPC, storing separate histories for each interacting player (identified by CKey) internally (using a `Dictionary<EntityUid, Dictionary<string, List<OpenRouterMessage>>>`).
+History includes speaker name and CKey for user messages, assistant responses, tool calls, and tool results.
-    -   Defines the available "tools" (C# methods like `TryChat`, `TryGiveItem`, `TryTakeItem`) that the AI can request to use.
+    -   Defines the available "tools" (C# methods like `TryChat`, `TryOfferQuest`, `TryGiveItem`, `TryTakeItem`, `TryPunishPlayer`) that the AI can request to use.
     -   Provides JSON descriptions of these tools to `AIManager` for inclusion in the API request.
-The description for `TryGiveItem` is dynamically generated based on the NPC's `GivableItems` list.
+Descriptions for tools involving items (`TryGiveItem`, `TryOfferQuest`) dynamically include the relevant item lists (`GivableItems`, `QuestItems`) from the NPC's component data.
     -   Calls `AIManager.GetActionAsync` asynchronously when an NPC needs to respond to speech.
     -   Processes the `AIResponse` returned by `AIManager` on the main game thread:
         -   If it's a text response, uses `ChatSystem` to make the NPC speak.
         -   If it's a tool call request, parses the arguments and invokes the corresponding local tool method (e.g., `TryGiveItem`).
     -   Handles the game logic for executing the tool actions (spawning items, initiating transfers via `SharedHandsSystem`, etc.). `TryGiveItem` now validates the requested item and quantity against the NPC's `GivableItems` list before proceeding.
-    -   Manages cleanup of conversation history when an NPC entity is removed.
+    -   Manages cleanup of all associated player conversation histories when an NPC entity is removed.
--   **Key Interactions:** Listens for `EntitySpokeEvent`; calls `AIManager`; calls `ChatSystem` and `SharedHandsSystem` to perform actions.
+-   **Key Interactions:** Listens for `EntitySpokeEvent`; calls `AIManager` (passing player-specific history); calls `ChatSystem` and `SharedHandsSystem` to perform actions.

 ### 2.3. `AiNpcComponent` (Shared - `Content.Shared/_Stalker/AI/AiNpcComponent.cs`)